Mei Foo station

-The Tsuen Wan line part of the station is a simple through station with a central island platform, located under Mount Sterling Mall, a pedestrian-only street between the rows of residential buildings in the Mei Foo Sun Chuen housing estate.
-The station is designed to facilitate transport needs of the residents of Mei Foo Sun Chuen housing estate, consisting of 132 buildings and several schools, and the point of transfer between the Kowloon urban area and the new town of Tsuen Wan.
-If there is heavy traffic on the main road into urban Kowloon, the Kwai Chung Road, many commuters get off their buses and use this station as their link to Kowloon and Central on Hong Kong Island.
+The Tsuen Wan Line part of the station is a simple through station with a central island platform, located under Mount Sterling Mall, a pedestrian-only street between the rows of residential buildings in the Mei Foo Sun Chuen housing estate.
+The station is designed to facilitate the transport needs of the residents of Mei Foo Sun Chuen housing estate, consisting of 132 buildings and several schools, and the point of transfer between the Kowloon urban area and the new town of Tsuen Wan.
+If there is heavy traffic on Kwai Chung Road, the main road into urban Kowloon, many commuters transfer from buses to trains here to continue to Kowloon and Central on Hong Kong Island.

 History

-Tsuen Wan line
+Tsuen Wan Line

-The station's original name was Lai Chi Kok during the planning stage, but upon its opening on 17 May 1982 the station was called "Lai Wan" (荔灣, short for Lai Chi Kok Bay), and was renamed to its current name on 31 May 1985 when opened.
+The station's original name was Lai Chi Kok during the planning stage, but upon its opening on 17 May 1982 the station was called "Lai Wan" (荔灣, short for Lai Chi Kok Bay), and was renamed to its current name on 31 May 1985 when the opened.
 Kumagai Gumi was the contractor for the station's construction.

-West Rail line and the latter Tuen Ma line
+West Rail line and now, the Tuen Ma Line

-The (then known as KCR West Rail) part of the station was opened on 20 December 2003 along with the rail line.
-The station is located in the middle of Lai Chi Kok Park, slightly to the west of the Tsuen Wan line's part of the station.
-The contract for the station on the East Rail Line (now Tuen Ma Line) was awarded to Kier-Zen Pacific joint venture.
+The (then known as KCR West Rail) part of the station opened on 20 December 2003 along with the rest of the line.
+That section is located in the middle of Lai Chi Kok Park, slightly to the west of the Tsuen Wan Line section of the station.
+The contract for the station on the West Rail Line (now Tuen Ma Line) was awarded to Kier-Zen Pacific joint venture.
 The and West Rail line stations merged into one station on 2 December 2007 in the MTR–KCR merger.